Pamento/JSON-Reader/README.md

 # Description
-JSON Reader
+JSON Reader licenced under the [MIT license](LICENSE) This is the solution of pretty format of JSON value (basicaly).
-is the private programming solution for proffessional usage of pretty format of JSON value.
+And modify valid Json input into text output in nested numbered list format.
-Made by Pamento in february 2020.
+The last one is the DOM based list of p tag with span nested in.

 # Resource:
 ## synthax color of JSON: